 Support the damaged area on a flat, solid platform.
-If the item is drained, the damaged area should be supported above the rest of the item.
-This allows residual liquid to drain away from the damaged area.
 This platform should be strong enough to support the fabric (flat) and allow the patch to be rolled once it is in place.

 The damaged area should be supported on a flat, solid platform.